Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 Rules

-The Good Landlordship Act requires that landlords and letting agents adhere to new rules when letting rental and accommodation properties.
+The Good Landlordship Act requires that landlords and letting agents adhere to clear rules when letting residential properties.
 This ensures better protection for tenants.
 Tenants can also register complaints with the municipality.

 • Stipulating that landlords may require no more than two months’ basic rent as a deposit.